qLibc

 Note

-The returned array of qlisttbl_data_t should be released by freemulti() call after use.
-Even you call getmulti() with newmem set false, freemulti() should be called all the times, so the object array itself can be released.
+The returned array of qlisttbl_data_t should be released by calling freemulti() after use.
+Even if getmulti() is called with newmem set to false, freemulti() should still be called so the object array itself can be released.

 size_t numobjs = 0;